-A woman is entitled to maternity leave of up to a maximum of 70 days (on full pay) which can be extended with leave balance.
-Thereafter, she may be absent from work without pay for up to 100 consecutive or non-consecutive days.
+Article 24 of the Law provides that a woman is entitled to maternity leave of 70 days (on full pay) which can be extended with the balance of other leave entitlements.
+Thereafter, she may request for unpaid leave for a maximum of 4 months of consecutive or non-consecutive days.

 5.8.
-Termination of Employment
+Termination of Employment 5.8.1.

-5.8.1.
 Termination Benefits

-When his employment is terminated, an employee is entitled to a lump sum payment called termination indemnity.
+When their employment is terminated, an employee is entitled to a lump sum payment called termination indemnity.